Why Is My Dog Chattering Their Teeth When It Isn't Cold Out?

 An Anxious Dog Image by Toe Beans

 A similar reason is excitement.
 If you've ever been so excited that you shake, bounce, or feel wired, well, the same thing can happen to hyperactive dogs.
-If your pup pal chatters their teeth when you mention treats or going for a walk to the park, it's probably excitement!

 And, of course, just like fear and stress, excitement is pretty obvious.
-It's fairly unlikely that chattering teeth is the onlysign that your dog is excited.
+It's fairly unlikely that chattering teeth is the only sign that your dog is excited.
 If nothing else, that tail is probably going a mile a minute too!

-The good news here is that, like the physical reasons for chattering teeth, these aren't usually a cause for serious concern.
 You may want to figure out if they're stressed or afraid, but it's more of a "fix the circumstances" kind of problem or an "avoid the mean dog" situation, not a trip to the vet.

 Health-Related Causes of Teeth Chattering in Dogs